Create and manage network proxy Load Balancer

 3. Apply the changes.

-• Change the Target Group at Action and click the [Add] button.
+• Change the target group at Action and click the [Add] button.

-• Weightings cannot be changed.
+• Weights cannot be changed.

-• Click the [X] button to delete the added target group.
+• Click the [x] button to delete the added target group.

 4. Click [OK].

-Monitoring Network Proxy Load Balancer
+Monitor Network Proxy Load Balancer

 You can check the regularly collected information for Concurrent connection, Connection per Second, Traffic In and Traffic Out for the selected period each as a graph.